suve/LD25/README.md

   The default value is `auto`, which resolves to `mobile` when building for Android, and `desktop` otherwise.

+- `--prefix PREFIX`
+  Controls the path prefix used when installing the app and - if built with `assets` set to `systemwide`- when loading assets.
+  The default value is `/usr/local`.

 - `--strip`
   Controls whether the built executable should be stripped of debug symbols.
   The default value is `false`.